Some frequently asked questions about the CDT in Data Science and AI.

 Q: Is it possible to do a distance learning degree?

-A: Participating in the local research environment is a vital educational aspect of the CDT in Data Data Science programme.
-All CDT students must be based in Edinburgh for both their MSc and PhD research.
+A: Participating in the local research environment is a vital educational aspect of the CDT in Data Data Science and AI programme.
+All CDT students would be expected to be based in Edinburgh for both their MSc and PhD research.

-The University of Edinburgh does offer an Online Distance Learning (ODL) Postgraduate Programme in Data Science, Technology and Innovation, which is different than the CDT in Data Science.
+The University of Edinburgh does offer an Online Distance Learning (ODL) Postgraduate Programme in Data Science, Technology and Innovation, which is different than the CDT in Data Science and AI.

-Q: Is there a separate application to request funding from the CDT in Data Science?
+Q: Is there a separate application to request funding from the CDT in Data Science and AI?

 All applications will be considered based on academic merit, regardless of the funding available to each applicant.